Welcome Notices | PDF

 Path to Scholarships® Workshop

-The next workshop will be held on Saturday, September 21, 2013, from 8:30am – 12:30pm.
-Students are welcome to attend in person on the Linfield campus in Portland or participate simultaneously online.
-Gerardo Ochoa teaches this hands-on workshop where you learn how to successfully apply for scholarships.
+The next workshop will be held on Saturday, September 13, 2014, from 8:30am – 12:30pm.
+Students may attend in person on the Linfield campus in Portland or participate simultaneously online.
+Araceli Ortiz will teach this hands-on workshop where you learn how to successfully apply for scholarships.
 You will receive the College Edition Path to Scholarships® Career, College, and Scholarship Planning Portfolio.
 The workshop and planning portfolio are free.
-Watch a short video where Gerardo describes how to be a successful scholarship recipient.
-Register online for the workshop.
-Select "Portland" or "Online" for how you plan to attend the workshop.
+Watch a short video at http://www.linfield.edu/dce/scholarships.html and register online for the workshop at http://www.linfield.edu/dce/scholarships.html.
+Select “Portland” or “Online” for how you plan to attend the workshop.

 Adult Degree Program Scholarships